qudo-lucas/svelte-router/readme.md

 </script>
 ```
 ### **From outside the router:**
-The router component exports prop `instance` which can be bound to local state.
+The router component exports an `instance` prop which can be bound to local state.
 ```html
 <Router
     bind:instance="{router}"